johnrhimawan/cs4248-group-project/greco-ensemble/README.md

 hypotheses_file_2 = "<path to the corrections of model 2>"
 ```

-- Provide the paths to the final ensemble output file and the two score files in `test.py`:
+- Provide the paths to the final ensemble output file and the two score output files in `test.py`:

 ```python
 output_file = "<path to the final ensemble>" output_file_1 = "<path to the score of model 1's corrections>" output_file_2 = "<path to the score of model 2's corrections>"
 ```

+Each ensemble sentence appears on a single line.
+Each sentence in the correction file will have a corresponding score on the same line in the score output file.

 - Modify and run `test_script.sh`: